Contents

 8.1 Annual maximums

-For each of the GEV, GenLog, Gumble, and GenPareto distributions there are four functions; one that estimates return levels or return periods directly from the AM or POT series, one that does the same with an input of parameters, a third that provides the growth factor as a function of Lcv, Lskew and RP, and one for estimating parameters from a AM or POT series (using Lmoments or MLE).
+For each of the GEV, GenLog, Gumbel, Kappa3, and GenPareto distributions there are four functions; one that estimates return levels or return periods directly from the AM or POT series, one that does the same with an input of parameters, a third that provides the growth factors as a function of Lcv, Lskew and RP, and one for estimating parameters from a AM or POT series.

-With our AMAX, we can check the fit of the distributions using the GoTF.
-(Note that the GoTF function is not available as of UKFE version 0.3.5 but may return)
+With our AMAX, we can check the fit of the distributions using the GoFCompare function.

 It seems the GEV is the better fit for this site.
 As an example, we can estimate the 100-year flow.
 Then estimate the RP of the maximum flow observed - during the February 2020 flood (make sure to select the “Flow” column).